All Episodes

 Well, I would think so.

-Wait until this thing gets going full speed.
+Now, wait until this thing gets going full speed.

-Barack Obama last night on 60 minutes.
+Barack Obama, last night on 60 Minutes.

 I want you to hear this.